haquema/gschallenges-phase2/lib/Tasks.md

   end

   def display_tasks
-  # returns a string with each task on a new line
+  # returns a string with each task (separated with commas)
   end

   def complete(completed_task) # completed_task is a string containing the task that has been completed